hbclad/Erdos_Trees/Notes.md

 ### Our Project
 **Research Question:** Can we predict how a forest regenerates following a fire given the soil make up and previous bio-diversity?
+*Edit: Can we predict future forest long-term health following a fire given soil make-up/quality and historical forest health?*
 **Project Plan:** We plan to investigate if we can can predict forest regeneration via the bio-diversity data in trees (potentially also insects/birds but potentially trees might be enough -- OR if we could find some biodiversity index, mathematically?) follwoing a forest fire.
 We plan to investigate geographical areas in the United States where major fires are present, such as Washington, Oregon, & Idaho.

 **Links to Data Sets**: